vb-consulting/Norm.net/Documentation/reference/extension-methods.md

 cancellationSource.CancelAfter(5000);

 //
-// Execute command and cancel after 500 millseconds as defined by the cancelation source
+// Execute command and cancel after 500 milliseconds as defined by the cancelation source
 //
 connection
     .WithCancellationToken(cancellationSource.Token)